 All players must wear the correct Representative uniform to all games.
 The cost of the reversible uniform is $130.

 A reversible training top (price included in the cost of registration) is to be worn to all training sessions.

 Codes of Conduct

-Players and parents must agree to be bound by the Basketball Victoria Player and Parent Codes of Conduct.
-You agree to these when registering, and Collingwood Basketball Association requires that players and parents conform to these codes of conduct.
+Players and parents must agree to the Basketball Victoria Player and Parent Codes of Conduct.
+Players and guardians are required to confirm this upon registration.

-One parent on each team is also required to be the Team Manager, and all parents are expected to offer their services for scoring.
-Again, many teams have a roster for this.
+Each team is required to provide a volunteer Team Manager.
+All parents / carers are expected to offer their services for scoring.
+Many teams will have a roster for this.

 The following table provides access to representative information.
-The VJBL site contains information relating to VJBL and the regional conferences.
+The VJBL site contains information relating to VJBL.

 |Fixtures, Results & Ladders||VJBL Venues|